-If we use broader definitions, Millennials can be at any age between 13 and 41, and that range can cover a lot of different life-stages!
+If we use broader definitions, Millennials can be any age between 13 and 41 years, and that range can cover a lot of different life-stages!

 I frequently read articles in the wider press that talk about Millennials as a single stereotype.
-As a Millennial myself, this can be frustrating, since I am aware of the ways in which I, and those around me, deviate from the widely accepted stereotype.
+As a Millennial myself, this can be frustrating, since I'm more than aware of the ways in which I, and those around me, deviate from the widely accepted stereotype.

 Even if we ignore the stereotypes and pare Millennials down to their core as digital natives, we still see differences with the group, with younger Millennials spending far more of their average week online than older Millennials:

 The reason for this difference is likely to be a combination of factors, including differing levels of interest in online activities and life-stage (e.g. the time available to them as students vs. employees).

 People in the Millennial age band are likely to be going through a number of major milestones that might affect their purchasing power and attitudes towards brands.